adervesh03/Hawkeye-Datathon-2025/README.md

 Ashwin Dervesh, Varun Vaidya, Lauren Tetzlaff, Aliese Schmaltz

 ### Context
 FutureBright Insurance’s automobile division wants to improve its ability to assess customer risk.
-Currently, underwriting decisions rely on broad rating tables and limited historical averages.
-By building a risk segmentation model, your team aims to use data-driven insights to:
+Currently, underwriting decisions might rely on broad rating tables and limited historical averages.
+By building a risk segmentation model, our team aims to use data-driven insights to:
 - Quantify each policyholder’s expected loss (claim cost per exposure).
 - Classify potential customers into Low, Medium, and High risk segments.
 - Enable more accurate pricing, targeted underwriting, and strategic marketing.